Allen Institute: Allen Institute for Immunology

-The newest division of the Allen Institute, the Allen Institute for Immunology, was launched with a $125 million donation from Paul G. Allen two months after Allen's death.
+The Allen Institute for Immunology, was launched with a $125 million donation from Paul G. Allen two months after Allen's death.
 The Allen Institute for Immunology's initial research focus is on the healthy human immune system and on changes in the immune system in two cancers, multiple myeloma and melanoma, and in three autoimmune diseases, inflammatory bowel disease, Crohn's disease and ulcerative colitis.
 The institute does not conduct clinical research, but rather partners with existing clinical research groups at other organizations who collaborate on research and provide patient samples; the institute's research partners are the Benaroya Research Institute at Virginia Mason, Fred Hutchinson Cancer Research Center, the University of California San Diego with the University of Colorado Anschutz Medical Campus, and the University of Pennsylvania.
-The institute's executive director is Thomas Bumol, formerly an executive at Eli Lilly.
+The institute's executive vice president and director is Ananda Goldrath, Ph.D.

+Allen Institute for Neural Dynamics

+The Allen Institute for Neural Dynamics was launched in November 2021, with a mission to study the neural circuits that support complex behavior.
+The institute is led by executive vice president Karel Svoboda (scientist).